vdudouyt/stm8flash/README.md

 Since 2018, OpenOCD also offers the basic functionality, and also has support for on-target debugging.
 As of early 2018, stm8flash has wider device support, and better support for memory read/write operations.

-This is a fork of the original
+This is a fork and rewrite of https://github.com/vdudouyt/stm8flash

 Synopsis
 --------